 Title I funds will be used only to augment, not to replace, State and local funds.
-The Educational Service Provider shall use State and local funds to provide educational services in the Academy that, taken as a whole, are at least comparable to services being provided in a school not receiving Title I assistance.
-In accordance with Federal regulations, the determination of the comparability of services may exclude State and local funds spent on compensatory education programs, bilingual education programs, and programs for educationally disabled students.
+The Academy will document its compliance with the supplement not supplant provisions by using a written methodology that ensures State and local funds are allocated to each academy on the same basis, regardless of whether an academy receives Title I funding.
+The School Leader shall use State and local funds to provide educational services in schools receiving Title I assistance that, taken as a whole, are at least comparable to services being provided in academies that are not receiving Title I assistance.
+The determination of the comparability of services may exclude State and local funds expended for language instruction educational programs and the excess costs of providing services to children with disabilities as determined by the Academy.

-The determination of comparability will not take into account unpredictable changes in student enrollments or personnel assignments.
+The determination of comparability of services will not take into account unpredictable changes in student enrollments or personnel assignments that occur after the beginning of the school year.